flipperdevices/flipperzero-firmware/README.md

 - Added [nfc: NTAG203 support #1383 (By GMMan)](https://github.com/flipperdevices/flipperzero-firmware/pull/1383)
 - Added [Added condition to cli "log" command to end if serial terminal is disconnected. #1425 (By ESurge)](https://github.com/flipperdevices/flipperzero-firmware/pull/1425)
+- Added some more default resources to make things more fun and create needed folders
+- Running DolphinRestorer.fap on new install will auto-level to the end of Level 2

 <table width="100%" border="0" cellspacing="0">
   <tr>